ddnexus/pagy/docs/how-to.md

 Pagy doesn't need to know anything about the kind of collection you paginate.
 It can paginate any collection, because every collection knows its count and has a way to extract a chunk of items given an `offset` and a `limit`.
 It does not matter if it is an `Array` or an `ActiveRecord` scope or something else: the simple mechanism is the same:

-1. Create a pagy object using the count of the collection to paginate
+1. Create a Pagy object using the count of the collection to paginate
 2. Get the page of items from the collection using `pagy.offset` and `pagy.items`

 An example with an array: